kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 ## Summary

-As the complexity and scope of KUDO grows, it becomes impossible to manually validate exisiting frameworks and capabilities still function as expected.
+As the complexity and scope of KUDO grows, it becomes impossible to manually validate exisiting operators and capabilities still function as expected.
 As part of a robust CICD pipeline, a testing suite needs to be developed that can validate each commit, pull request, or even deployment of KUDO on a cluster.

-These testing packages should also assure conformance for the `kudobuilder/frameworks` repository to particular versions of KUDO.
+These testing packages should also assure conformance for the `kudobuilder/operators` repository to particular versions of KUDO.

-[KEP-0008](https://github.com/kudobuilder/kudo/blob/master/keps/0008-framework-testing.md) outlines the design of a testing harness for validating KUDO and frameworks.
+[KEP-0008](https://github.com/kudobuilder/kudo/blob/master/keps/0008-operator-testing.md) outlines the design of a testing harness for validating KUDO and operators.
 This document outlines testing procedures and policies - e.g., what, where, when and how we will test.

 ## Motivation